In-person Humanitarian Assistance Course

 The International Diploma in Humanitarian Assistance (IDHA), the flagship program of the Institute of International Humanitarian Affairs, is designed to equip mid-career professionals with essential knowledge and skills needed to navigate the complex landscape of humanitarian aid and to drive the humanitarian sector of the future in a more effective, sustainable, and dignified direction.
 Students will develop a holistic perspective on global humanitarian issues to propel them to the next level in their careers, helping them create positive social change both in and out of the field.
 The IDHA focuses on four core learning objectives that guide students in their professional development:

-For over 20 years, the intensive, four-week residential training of the International Diploma in Humanitarian Assistance (IDHA) has welcomed thousands of humanitarian workers in cities around the world – from Kathmandu to Amman, New York to Geneva.
+For over 28 years, the intensive, four-week residential training of the International Diploma in Humanitarian Assistance (IDHA) has welcomed thousands of humanitarian workers in cities around the world – from Kathmandu to Amman, New York to Pretoria.
 Unique among other academic training of its kind, the IDHA emphasizes cultural diversity, cooperation, and teamwork.
 Students join a cohort of diverse and highly qualified aid and development professionals from all over the world.

 Directed by alumni practitioners, the IDHA centers around the Ignatian principle of being people for others by enhancing students’ knowledge and skills in complex emergency and protracted crisis intervention.
 Students are also encouraged to critically examine global humanitarian processes to identify necessary reforms in both the public and private sectors.

-Application deadline for IDHA 61 is October 20, 2025.
+Application deadline for IDHA 62 is May 4, 2026.
 We recommend submitting your application as far in advance as possible, however, to give yourself time to prepare your trip to the training location.
 This includes booking flights, Visa process, and accommodations if applicable.

 More information